http://bohr.physics.berkeley.edu/classes/221/notes/emdirac.pdf

 Ruffini et al. mention that the inverse reaction: a collision of two photons which results in pair production, has yet to be observed in a laboratory.

-The Schwinger effect has neither been observed.
+Neither the Schwinger effect has been observed.
 In this blog we have stressed that the Schwinger process is not possible because momentum would not be conserved if an extremely strong coherent flux of photons (= a single laser beam) would produce massive particles like an electron or a positron.

 No comments: